mknxdev/vue-ctx-injector/README.md

 ## Browser compatibility

-Here the minimum browser versions required for this package to work.
+Here are the minimum browser versions required for this package to work.

 **Desktop**